 Also, the advent of implant-based breast reconstruction and immediate, single or two stage procedures has contributed to rising rates of reconstruction in Australia, which doubled to 12% nationwide in 2008, propagated by Oncoplastic and specialist breast (oncoplastic) and general surgeon s interested in this field, with some specialised oncoplastic practices having reconstruction rates up to 41% (5).

 The up-skilling of oncoplastic surgeons means that many more women have access to reconstruction and, importantly, this is often performed as part of the same operation as the cancer resection, minimising the number of trips to theatre for the patient.

 Seamless transition between resection and reconstruction is of significant importance to many patients and generates a lot of interest and discussion.
 Single surgical team approach as opposed to multiple teams improves logistical surgical planning and therefore patient convenience7.

 The oncoplastic surgery revolution means that a group of appropriately trained Oncoplastic Breast Surgeons are now able to provide this important service.
 The level of expertise varies among these surgeons depending on experience and training; however, most are able to perform implant-based reconstructions and a small proportion are also trained to perform flap-based reconstructions (6).

-Therefore, if a patient expresses an interest in breast conservation with superior aesthetic outcomes, or wishes to discuss reconstruction options an Oncoplastic Breast Surgeon is an important resource to be utilised.
+Therefore, if a patient expresses an interest in breast conservation with superior aesthetic outcomes, or wishes to discuss reconstruction options an Oncoplastic Breast Surgeon at Breast & Body Clinic is an important resource to be utilised.